Oscar winner McDormand wants an 'Inclusion rider'. What's that?

 While negotiating a contract, actors and film makers can use their star power to get a studio to hire more women and people of color on the production, McDormand explained backstage after her televised comment, which came in a ceremony notable for its activism.

-University of Southern California professor Stacy Smith mentioned the“inclusion rider” idea in a 2016 talk on the lack of diversity in the film industry.
-She said that Hollywood‘A-listers’ could stipulate in their contracts that minor roles be cast to reflect demographics of the real world.
+University of Southern California professor Stacy Smith mentioned the “inclusion rider” idea in a 2016 talk on the lack of diversity in the film industry.
+She said that Hollywood ‘A-listers’ could stipulate in their contracts that minor roles be cast to reflect demographics of the real world.
 Studios could voluntarily do the same thing, she added.
+(Reporting by Alex Dobuzinskis and Peter Henderson; editing by David Stamp)